ldma01/game-node/README.md

 ## Examples

-In the `examples` folder, there are two self contained examples: a twitter agent and a telegram agent.
+In the `examples` folder, there are a few self contained examples:

+- `twitter-agent`: A twitter agent that tweets and replies to tweets.
+- `telegram-agent`: A telegram agent that sends messages and replies to messages.
+- `chat-agent-example`: A chat agent that can execute functions and interact with users in a chat.

 Just compile with `npm run build` and `npm start` to run! (make sure you have an API key first!)